liquity/bold/README.md

 Additionally, upon shutdown all batch management fees should be frozen, in the same way individual interest on Troves is frozen upon shutdown.

+#### Solution
 This fix is TODO.

+### Discrepancy between aggregate and sum of individual debts

+As mentioned in the interest rate implementation section [LINK], the core debt invariant is given by:

+**Aggregate total debt of a always equals the sum of individual entire Trove debts**.

+That is:

+`ActivePool.aggRecordedDebt + ActivePool.calcPendingAggInterest() = SUM_i=1_n(TroveManager.getEntireTroveDebt())`

+For all `n` Troves in the branch.

+However, this sometimes breaks in invariant testing due to rounding error - the aggregate is sometimes slightly less than the sum over Troves.
+This can lead to Troves being  unclosable (normally or by liquidation) if the only other Troves in the branch are 0-debt Troves.

+#### Solution

+Though rounding error is inevitable, we should ensure that the error always “favors the system” - that is, the aggregate is always greater than the sum over Troves, and every Trove can be closed (until there is only 1 left in the system, as intended).

 ## TODO - Oracles
 ### Oracle architecture and rationale
 ### Oracle logic